joebew42/joebew42.github.io/_posts/2020-12-23-software-architecture-is-overrated.markdown

 I will tell you why.

-**Software architecture** is the study and application of all those high-level decisions or qualities that guarantee the correctness of the execution of a system once it has been deployed in production, and these qualities can change according to the system we are building.
+**Software architecture** is the field responsible for all those high-level decisions or qualities that ensure the effective functioning of a software system.
+These are all qualities that change according to the system we are building.

-We often refer to these qualities using terms like intrinsic properties, or **non-functional requirements**.
+We most commonly refer to these qualities using terms such as intrinsic properties or **non-functional requirements**.

 A few examples of non-functional requirements are: